HomeBlogDaily Reading Routines for Busy Families That Work

 Read Article

-Reading comprehension: use a quick diagnostic, nightly three-step routine, and a 14-day mix of stories and informational text to see measurable gains and simpler planning.
+Reading comprehension: use a quick diagnostic, nightly three-step routine, and a 14-day mix of stories and informational text to build lasting understanding with simpler planning.

 Read Article